dotnet/docs-aspire/docs/fundamentals/testing.md

 # Testing .NET Aspire apps

-.NET Aspire include an [xUnit testing project template](setup-tooling.md#net-aspire-project-templates) that you can use to test your .NET Aspire apps.
+In this article, you'll learn how to create a test project, write, and run tests for your .NET Aspire apps.
+The tests in this article are not unit tests, but rather functional or integration tests. .NET Aspire include an [xUnit testing project template](setup-tooling.md#net-aspire-project-templates) that you can use to test your .NET Aspire apps.
 The testing project template is based on the xUnit testing framework and includes a sample test that you can use as a starting point for your tests.
-In this article, you'll learn how to create a test project, write, and run tests for your .NET Aspire apps.

 ## Create a test project